Spheres-cu/subdivx-dloader/README.md

 A fork of kabutor fork of  Martín Gaitán's fork of Michel Peterson's subdivx.com-subtitle-retriever Retrieve the best matching subtitle (in spanish) for a show episode from subdivx.com

-Working with Python 3.10.11 version
+Bumb!
+Working with Python 3.12 version

 Also added these features:

+- Added logfile 20240505
 - Unpack rared (rar5+ file format) subtitles beside zipped and old rar version files
 - **Change option (-c)  now is (-nc) to not manually choose wich subtitle to download, manually download is the default** 20240428
 - Change the way links are used to UTF-8 to avoid weird characters bug 20210302